Jacob Mensah: Morecambe

 On 13 July 2021, Mensah joined newly promoted League One club Morecambe on a one-year deal, for an undisclosed fee.
 On 10 August, he made his debut when he came off of the bench in the 78th minute.
 Morecambe came from behind to earn a 2–1 victory away at Blackburn Rovers in the EFL Cup First Round.
 Mensah featured in games against Everton and Hartlepool in the Papa Johns trophy and then was named on the bench against Tottenham Hotspur on 9 January 2022 in the FA Cup.
 Mensah then made his EFL league debut away to Shrewsbury on 15 March 2022.
 Mensah was released by the club at the end of the 2021–22 season.

 Maidstone United

 On 8 October 2022, Mensah signed for National League club Maidstone United.

 Torquay United

 On 19 January 2023, Mensah joined Torquay United.
 He was released by the club at the end of the season following their relegation.

 Dover Athletic

 On 9 September 2023, Mensah signed for National League South club Dover Athletic.
 He was offered a new contract at the end of the 2023–24 season following relegation.

 Welling United

 Having rejected the new contract offer from Dover Athletic, Mensah returned to the National League South in August 2024, joining Welling United following a successful trial period.
 He departed the club just one month into the season.

 Return to Dover Athletic

 On 29 October 2024, Mensah returned to Isthmian League Premier Division side Dover Athletic.

+Braintree Town

+On 10 July 2026, Mensah agreed to join fellow National League South side, Braintree Town.